 C-4.3.1.3 Areas covered by only S-104

-In areas with only S-104 coverage WLA adjustment of depth values shall be performed using the S-104 data for all features within the S-104 coverage area using the method for the different geographic primitives as described in the previous section C-4.3.1.2.
-When S-101 features are not completely within the S-104 data coverage the adjusted value is the shoalest value resulting from original depth value in the S-101 attribute and the WLA adjusted value.

-The S-101 features for which attribute values are adjusted are:

-Depth Area

-Dredged Area

-Depth Contour

-UnderwaterAwashRock

-Wreck

-Obstruction

-FoulGround

-MarineFarmCulture

-Soundings (either individual soundings or those which are part of an array) substituting the S-102 grid cell whose extents intersect the sounding position for the defined ZCOO (ISO8211).

-Depth values shall also be adjusted for Depth Range Minimum Value and Depth Range Maximum Value in other S-101 features.
-These are:

-Gate

-Berth

-Dry dock

-Floating dock

-Dredged area

-Swept area

-Pipeline submarine/on land

-Recommended track

-Fairway

-Recommended route centreline

-Two-way route part

-Deep water route centreline

-Deep water route part

-For all features with adjusted values, the pick report shall indicate the adjusted value and its source.
-The format and portrayal of depths and drying heights (i.e. number of decimals, etc.) is unchanged.

-For example,

-Value Of Sounding 15.5m [WLA 12:34 08 Nov 2021]

-Value Of Sounding 15.5m [WLA from 12:34 08 Nov 2021 to 14:56 08 Nov 2021]

 Adjustment of heights and vertical clearance values

 Any vertical measurement which is referenced to the same vertical datum as the S-104 data, either by the dataset metadata VDAT or Vertical Datum meta feature shall be adjusted using the intersecting S-104 grid cell water level value.
 This shall be applied on any features within the coverage of S-104.
 Where a feature is not completely within the S-104 coverage the adjusted value is the minimum value resulting from the original feature value in S-101 attribute and the WLA adjusted value.
 Adjustment is defined for the following S-101 features: